vercel/next.js/docs/deployment.md

 ### Static HTML Export

-If you’d like to do a static HTML export of your Next.js app, follow the directions on [our documentation](/docs/advanced-features/static-html-export.md).
+If you’d like to do a static HTML export of your Next.js app, follow the directions on our [Static HTML Expor tdocumentation](/docs/advanced-features/static-html-export.md).

 ## Automatic Updates